 Prepare an interview toolkit.

 Being prepared for your interview is the best way to succeed.
 Put together a small toolkit in case of emergencies and to help you look prepared.
 Throw in some copies of your CV as well as some other items you will need, like directions to the office, a bottle of water, pack of tissues, pens, and a notepad.
 Put the copies of your CV in a neat folder and keep the other items in a small bag in your car.

 “There’s never a second chance to make a first impression”, this will hold very true in the case of job interviews.
 If you want to ace your job interview, you are going to know how to build rapport and make that first impression count.
 You will create a great setting for your interview by greeting the interviewer with a firm handshake and a pleasant smile.
 You can also start off by asking how he or she is doing and or make a bit of small talk to ease the mood.

-Eye contact is one of the strongest forms of nonverbal communication and is vital if you want to do well in your job interview.
+One of the strongest forms of nonverbal communication is eye contact and is vital if you want to do well in your job interview.
 Eye contact can show whether a person is strong or weak.
 Direct eye contact shows communicate two key qualities employers look for in candidates – confidence and high self-esteem.

 It is very important to make eye contact when you greet your interviewer and whenever you shake their hand.
 Throughout the interview, try to make a point to have direct eye contact in order to create a connection and exude confidence.
 This tip alone will greatly help you do well in your job interview.